calee14/FoodAllergyIndicator/README.md

 - **Cap Lee** - Pretty much going to be the only contributor

 # Todo
-- Indicate user that they've taken a photo
+- [X] Indicate user that they've taken a photo
   - https://stackoverflow.com/questions/48180635/how-to-insert-image-on-uiview
   - https://stackoverflow.com/questions/28485621/create-uibutton-programmatically-with-constraints-in-swift
-- Alert user about allergies in the the food
+- [X] Alert user about allergies in the the food
   - Use table view
-- Include recipe API to double check on allergens
+- [X] Include recipe API to double check on allergens
   - http://www.recipepuppy.com/about/api/
     - Check the title of the recipe is similar to the classification of the api
     - If they are similar take the ingredients and store them in an array
     - Then check the possible allergens list and check if they match any of the users allergies
     - alert the user
   - https://www.themealdb.com/api.php
-- Add UI
+- [ ] Add UI
-  - Color Theme: light blue or green cyan
+  - [X] Color Theme: light blue or green cyan (used both)
-- Add disclaimers
+- [ ] User Dice's Coefficient, which is better than Levenshtein's Distance, to compare strings
-- Log out feature
+- [ ] Add disclaimers
-- User Dice's Coefficient, which is better than Levenshtein's Distance, to compare strings
+- [ ] Log out feature

 # Future Features
 - Make it so that it can recognize food packages or food bar scanners to get indgredients on food